The Boys Are Back (The Oak Ridge Boys album)

 The Boys Are Back is the 23rd frontline album by The Oak Ridge Boys.
 It was released in 2009 under the Spring Hill Music Group label.
-The album marked the group's return to pop music after a series of gospel, country, and holiday albums.
+The album marked the group's return to pop music after a series of holiday, country, and gospel albums.
 "Seven Nation Army," a cover of The White Stripes song, was the first single.

-"Beautiful Bluebird" was written and originally recorded by Neil Young for his 1985 album Old Ways, but was not released until his 2007 album Chrome Dreams II.
-"Boom Boom" was written and recorded by John Lee Hooker and is listed in the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
+"Beautiful Bluebird" was written and originally recorded by Neil Young for his 1985 album Old Ways, but was not released until Chrome Dreams II in 2007.
+"Boom Boom" was written and recorded by John Lee Hooker and is listed as one of the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.